IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

   - `podman rm app-instance`

 - For extra credit:
-  - Start multiple instances of the image for vertical scaling.
+  - Start another instances of the image for vertical scaling, but with different port numbers on the host.
   - Think about what would be required to manage these images across multiple machines to support horizontal scaling.